ndemou/Out-PingStats/README.md

 At the same time on the right terminal we've let Out-PingStats evaluate our uplink.

-Seeing the output it is obvious that your Wi-Fi great isn't disable for VoIP or gaming.
+Seeing the output it is obvious that your Wi-Fi isn't good for VoIP or gaming.

 ## Why would you want to use it?